Allan1/guide-automator/README.md

 [back to top](#guideautomator)

 #### Css selector
-You will need know how to extract css selector of Web elements, you can use browser to do that if you dont know how to do this, see below.
+You will need know how to extract css selector of Web elements, you can use the browser to do that.
+If you dont know how to do this, see below.

 * Google Chrome